 Today, marketing management is necessary to get customers to purchase products, which in turn creates profitable companies.
 Marketing accomplishes this via several roles in today’s society:

-A marketing manager is responsible for ensuring a product meets customers’ needs and keeps them interested from conception to the time it makes it to a customer’s home.
+A marketing manager is responsible for supporting a product meets customers’.
+Needs and keeps them interested from conception to the time it makes it to a customer’s home.
 Marketing managers have several objectives during the process of planning and implementing new products or services.
-The organizational discipline required focuses on techniques and methodologies that include objectives such as satisfying client requirements, growing the business, developing a repeat customer base, creating the right marketing mix, building a good image for the company, and maintaining the momentum of the marketing techniques.
+The organizational discipline required focuses on techniques and methodologies that include objectives such as satisfying client requirements, growing the business, developing a repeat customer base.
+This creates the right marketing mix, building a good image for the company, and maintaining the momentum of the marketing techniques.
 This includes three major concepts.

 The Three Largest Concepts in Marketing Management